Best practices and troubleshooting for the SolarWinds Orion database

 - Open SQL Server Management Studio or the Orion Database Manager, and attempt to connect to the database.

-- If both of the above are successful, start the Configuration Wizard in the SolarWinds Orion > Configuration and Auto-Discovery program folder, select Database in the first screen, and complete the wizard.
+- If both of the above are successful, start the Configuration wizard in the SolarWinds Orion program folder, and complete the wizard.
 Make sure you are using the proper database credentials.

 - Open the Orion Web Console to test connectivity again.